A new approach to bipartite stable matching optimization: Posets and stable matchings

 Decrease the $z$-values on the edges of $C$ with odd subscript by $\alpha $ and increase the $z$-values on edges with even subscript by $\alpha $.
 Let $z'$ denote the modified vector.
 Then $z'$ is also an optimal $b$-matching for which the number of $z'$-positive edges is smaller than the number of $z$-positive edges. \FBOX

 It is also a well-known fact that both a largest $b$-matching and a minimum $b$-weight covering of the edge-set can be computed in strongly polynomial time by applying a standard MFMC algorithm.

-Let's turn to the algorithmic proof of the non-trivial direction $\max\geq \min$ of the min-max formula in Theorem az \ref{wDilworth}.
+\textbf{Algorithmic proof of Part (A) of Theorem \ref{wDilworth}.} Let us turn to the algorithmic proof of the non-trivial direction $\max\geq \min$ of the min-max formula in Theorem \ref{wDilworth}.
 We may assume that $w$ is strictly positive since if $w(s)=0$ for some element $s\in S$, then the removal of $s$ from $P$ affects neither the maximum weight of antichains nor a family of chains covering $w$.

 We assign a bipartite graph $G_P=(S',S'';E_P)$ to poset $P=(S, \preceq )$, where $S'$ and $S''$ are disjoint copies of $S$, and $u'v''$ is an edge if $u\succ v$.
 Apply Lemma \ref{bmatching} to the function $b$ defined on the node-set of $G_P$ where